 - 2012: Permex, Mexico’s state-owned oil company, in the northern state of Tamaulipas, finds a large crude oil accumulation; The deposit may contain at least 250 – 400 million barrels of oil.

-- 2013: More than 800 km of long valley in Greenland is discovered up to 800 meters at different places under the ice sheet in the country; The valley is longer than the Grand Canyon of Arizona; It was carved by a river four million years ago.
+- 2013: More than 800 km of a long valley in Greenland is discovered up to 800 meters at different places under the ice sheet in the country; The valley is longer than the Grand Canyon of Arizona; It was carved by a river of four million years ago.

 - 2014: Prime Minister Tom Thabane of the South African country of Lesotho fled to South Africa following alleged coup attempts by the military.

 Famous birthdays and birth anniversaries on this day

 - 1888: Kanailal Dutt, one of the immortal martyrs who hanged on the noose for the freedom of India, was born.